Joe-Degs/disaster-management-with-smart-cities-project/README.md

 #### Questions I keep asking myself
 - the process of disaster management and how it is made more resilient by technology
 - how is disaster management with smart technologies being done by developed countries
-- what research is going on in the space
+- what research is going on in the smart cities space and which people are involved
 - how are smart cities being implemented else where in the world.
 - are the systems making any changes or notable impact
 - how can we in an undeveloped country leverage technology to help us in disaster management
-- what specific technologies can be used to implement such systems
+- what specific technologies and tools can be used to implement such systems
 - how to actively involve the community in the whole development process
 - how do we make the system itself fault tolerant
 - will such a project work in a country like Ghana